Cogniac/cogniac-sdk-csharp/README.md

 __AssociateMediaToSubject(mediaId, subjectUid, forceFeedback)__

-	Description:			Gets a tenant's information given a tenant ID.
+	Description:			Associates an uploaded media to a given subject.

 	mediaId (string):		(Required) The unique ID of the media.